hasancanbiyik/multi-source-research-agent/README.md

 ### LLM-Powered Multi-Source Research Assistant with FastAPI, LangGraph, and ChromaDB

 A fully modular **multi-source research agent** that collects and synthesizes insights from **Google, Bing, and Reddit** — powered by **LangGraph** orchestration, **FastAPI** backend, **Streamlit** UI, and a **ChromaDB vector store** for local embedding search.
+**Based on a tutorial and foundational code provided by [Tech With Tim](https://www.youtube.com/watch?v=cUC-hyjpNxk)** (LLM-Powered Multi-Source Research Assistant with LangGraph, Python, Bright Data.)

 ---